activif99/RISC-V_Processor/README.md

 ### Running the Code
 1. Clone this repository.
-2. Use any Verilog simulator (e.g., ModelSim, Vivado, or Icarus Verilog) to simulate the code.
+2. Use any Verilog simulator (e.g., ModelSim, Vivado, or Icarus Verilog) to simulate the code, I used ModelSim.
-3. Load the test program into the **Instruction Memory** module.
+3. Start a simulation with `top_tb_PLS` in the file `P_initialised.v` as the top module.
 4. Observe the simulation results to verify processor behavior.

-Feel free to use and modify this code for your projects.
-Contributions and suggestions are welcome!